mhrons/mhrons.github.io/docs/pv_smooth.md

 **Random error in predicted values**

-- Increasing of SE has no impact on the power smoothing quality of the PLPF method, but it does degrade the smoothing by SPLPF (check Figure 7 vs Figure 8).
+- Increasing of SE has no impact on the smoothing quality of the PLPF method, but it does degrade the smoothing by SPLPF (check Figure 7 vs Figure 8).
 In PLPF, the smoothing quality with standard error SE > 0 is always better than in SPLPF.
 - Increasing of SE significantly increases the accumulation rate by the PLPF method (Figures 5, 9), which is for all values SE > 0 much higher than by the SPLPF method.
 For some SE values, the PLPF method even exceeds the LPF method in its accumulation rate.
-The accumulation rate increases only slightly in the SPLPF method, and less so the higher the filter order (1 - 3).
+The accumulation rate increases only slightly in the SPLPF method, and less so the higher the filter order (up to 3).

 ### Analysis by LPF order
 Filter order is another OLAP dimension, impact of which on the smoothing performance was analyzed together with the prediction error.
 We analyzed the LPF orders 1 to 4 (Figures 10-21):

-- Filter order does not affect the power smoothing quality achieved by PLPF method.
-For small filter orders, the smoothing by PLPF is better than by SPLPF.
+- Filter order does not affect the smoothing quality achieved by PLPF method.
+For small filter orders, the output of PLPF is smoother than that of SPLPF.
 - Increasing the filter order from 1 to 3 notably improves the smoothing quality of SPLPF, given the prediction error (Figures 10-12, 16-18).
-- Increasing the filter order only slightly reduces the accumulation rate by PLPF which is always substantially greater than the accumulation rate by SPLPF.
+- Given the prediction error, increasing the filter order only slightly reduces the accumulation rate by PLPF which is always substantially greater than the accumulation rate by SPLPF.
 - Increasing the filter order notably reduces the accumulation rate induced by both IPLPF and SPLPF smoothing methods (Figures 13-15, 19-21).
 With the simulated predictor, this trend is reversed between orders 3 and 4 by the SPLPF method. ***With the simulated predictor, SPLPF performs best with the filter order 3.***

 ## Numerical results of smoothing